 Evaluation criteria

-• Fiscal health and stability of the agency
+• Fiscal state of the agency

-• Level of coordination and cooperation with other organizations
+• Collaboration with other organizations

-• Racial/ethnic diversity of the organization’s governing board of at least 10 percent
+• Racial/ethnic diversity of the organization's governing board

-• Furthers Foundation's community leadership priorities
+• Advances community leadership

 Grants Portal Access